Group Leader Recruitment

 The referees will receive an e-mail with the request to submit their letter of recommendation to the candidate’s application.
 This step maybe either via email or through the applicant tracking system (ATS)

 Please be advised that it is the responsibility of the candidate to make sure that the referees will submit the reference letters before the agreed deadline.

 Successful applicants of the Junior Group Leader positions will be offered a 5-year contract renewable for a total of 9 years depending on external peer-review by the CRG Scientific Advisory Board.

-This includes salaries and consumables for up to three people.
+This includes salaries and consumables for up to three people depending on their qualifications.

 Successful applicants of the Senior Group Leader positions will be offered an open-ended contract renewable depending on periodic external peer-review.
 This includes salaries and consumables for up to four people.